 Summer Session: 6 credits

 Students in the Elementary Licensure program begin the summer session with courses that familiarize them with schools and the children and families they serve through an immersion experience in EL Education.
 They also consider how technology is used in elementary grade classrooms and how it can enhance learning and instruction when used in careful balance with and an active, hands-on curriculum.

 X.Educ 417: Teaching with Technology (2 credits)

-Students will read current research examining the effectiveness of teaching with technology in elementary school settings as they explore questions about the role of technology in 21st century education.
-Students will experiment with a variety of tools such as iPads, smart boards, EKLMO, digital recorders, along with web-based tools appropriate for the early childhood environment.
-Use of digital media as a resource for teachers and grade 1-6 students will be emphasized, with students developing electronic portfolios to document their growth in addressing performance assessment standards.
-Review of the work of national teacher technology organizations and resources will also be covered.
+Students will read current research examining the effectiveness of teaching with technology in middle and secondary school classrooms as they explore questions about the role of technology in 21st century education.
+Students will experiment with a variety of tools such as cell phones, digital recorders, instant messaging as well as web-based tools that allow teachers to design scoring rubrics, quizzes, blogs, surveys and polls.
+Use of digital media will be emphasized, with students developing electronic portfolios to document their growth in addressing performance assessments standards.
+Review of the work of national teacher technology organizations and resources will be covered.

 Fall Semester: 16 credits